AlbertoSono/css-animate-hamburger-icon/README.md

 # css-animate-hamburger-icon
-Hamburgericon animeted with CSS3 only, no js
+Hamburgericon animeted with CSS3 only, no js \n
 \# based on: https://codepen.io/eduardoboucas/pen/rayExg